codesue/walt/README.md

 pip install "clementine[rind]"
 ```

-2. Build the package and verify the build:
+2. With `walt/mkdocs-walt` as your working directory, build the package and verify the build:

 ```sh
 python -m build